-Notification Group Su upervisor (Telephoners) Potential Designates Field or Plant Personnel / Management SME Field or Plant Personnel / Contract SME or Emergency & Continuity Management SME Reports to Public Protection Branch ( Public Protection Branch Director Forms / Tools 201 Incident Briefing Forn Notification Scripts, Public n, Incident Action Plan, 214a Individual Activity L c Information Scripts .og, Role Responsibilities Supervisor is responsible bers of the public located Coordinating and directing the activities of personnel within the Notification Group.
-Through manual ca in the confidential be conducted in two d notification system. alling of personnel listed versions of the Asset Ensuring members of the public are provided the appropriate public protection messages.
+Notification Group Su upervisor (Telephoners) Potential Designates Field or Plant Personnel / Management SME Field or Plant Personnel / Contract SME or Emergency & Continuity Management SME Reports to Public Protection Branch (Public Protection Branch Director Forms / Tools 201 Incident Briefing Forn Notification Scripts, Public n, Incident Action Plan, 214a Individual Activity L Information Scripts .og, F Role Responsibilities - Supervisor is responsible bers of the public located Coordinating and directing the activities of personnel within the Notification Group.
+Through manual ca in the confidential d notification system.
+Illing of personnel listed versions of the Asset Ensuring members of the public are provided the appropriate public protection messages.
 Specific Plan.
-Personnel who may red include: quire notification may Logging and tracking the status of resident notifications throughout the response.
-Urban Centres (corcoordinate).
-Trappers, Guides / Grazing Lease / Allohote: Information pertan EPZ who may require ng other oil and gas gging, farming etc. d Recreation Areas. ntact local authority to Outfitters. otment Holders. aining to residents within the notification of an event Providing regular updates to the Public Protection Branch Director on the status of residents within the impacted area.
+Personnel who may red include: quire notification may Logging and tracking the status of resident notifications throughout the response. coordinate).
+Trappers, Guides / Grazing Lease / Allo Note: Information pert an EPZ who may requir ng other oil and gas gging, farming etc. d Recreation Areas. ntact local authority to Outfitters. otment Holders. aining to residents within the notification of an event Providing regular updates to the Public Protection Branch Director on the status of residents within the impacted area.
 This includes: Those requiring assistance.
 Residents who cannot be contacted.
 Residents who are not in the area.
-Residents who are at or moving to a Reception Centre. · · ation are contained in the sset Specific Plan marked t Data.
+Residents who are at or moving to a Reception Centre. • ation are contained in the sset Specific Plan marked t Data.
 Maintaining contact with residents throughout the response.
-See complete Role Guide for further details.
-Digital version is available at The Pipeline .
+Digital versi - uide for further details. line.
 Hard copies are available in the ICP.